 NFV is a simplified approach to networking communication, where network components that earlier used dedicated hardware now run on a software to provide the same functionality.
 NFV has a wide range of advantages like reduced CapEx/OpEx, virtualization, orchestration, dynamic scaling, automation, multi-tenancy, openness etc.

 In simple words, Network slicing is having a common physical infrastructure to run multiple logical networks.
-That is, a logical representation of network for users between a set of network devices and back end applications.
+That is a logical representation of the network for users between a set of network devices and back end applications.
 For example, IoT devices to connect to the network to reach out to back end M2M applications or via the same network, connect smartphones to VOLTE IMS server.
 In both the scenarios, to the same network provider infrastructure, the devices are connected.
 But, either they use a different set of virtual/physical functions or a different path.

 The most common real-time scenarios in network slicing include physical network sharing to simultaneously run IoT (Internet of Things), MBB (Mobile Broadband), and very low latency vehicular communication applications.
 Each scenario has distinct transmission characteristics.
 The ultimate aim of network slicing is to separate physical network (end to end level) to allow perfect grouping of traffic, isolation between each tenant, and resource configuration at a macro level.